jaclx5/5-min-ds/_posts/2023-08-01-sequence_alignments_1.md

 ---
-title: Text Comparing with Sequence Alignment Algorithms - Part 1
+title: How to Compare Text with Sequence Alignment Algorithms - Part 1
 layout: post
 author: jaclx5
 ---